Loyola launches first data science major for undergraduates in Maryland

-Loyola University Maryland will offer a bachelor’s in science in data science of undergraduates starting the fall of 2018.
+Loyola University Maryland will offer the first bachelor’s in science in data science in the state beginning in the fall of 2018.

 The major is an interdisciplinary program that consists of 15 courses across various departments, including mathematics, statistics, business, and computer science.
 Students in the program will gain analytic knowledge that will prepare them for careers as business analysts, domain-specific managers, data mining analysts, and business intelligence specialists.

-As a Jesuit institution, the program also ensures students learn about the ethical implications of the work they will do as data scientist.
+As a Jesuit institution, Loyola will ensure that students in the program learn about the ethical implications of the work they will do as data scientists.
 The University introduced a graduate program in Data Science in the spring of 2017.
 For more information, go to loyola.edu/datascience.